-What is a share and a half share?
+What is a full share and a half share?

 What will I get in my share?

 Every week you will get a selection of at least 6 different vegetables, usually more.
-We include 4 staples every week: onions, carrots and potatoes and either salad or greens (or both!).
+We include some staples every week: a selection of root veg, including potatoes, and either salad or greens (or both!).
 The other vegetables will be determined by the season, but as some examples from previous years:

 Autumn: pumpkin, squash, beetroot, beans, red cabbage, leeks, salad leaves (plus onions, carrots and potatoes)

 Winter: celeriac, beetroot, swede, cabbage, kale, brussel sprouts, chard, greens (plus onions, carrots and potatoes)